saurabhkashyap/.github/CLA.md

 ## No Obligation

 You acknowledge that Raindigi is under no obligation to use or incorporate your Contributions into any of the Projects.
-The decision to use or incorporate your Contributions into any of the Projects will be made at the sole discretion of Koj or its authorized delegates.
+The decision to use or incorporate your Contributions into any of the Projects will be made at the sole discretion of Raindigi or its authorized delegates.

 ## Disputes